One of the great pleasures of visiting Key West is admiring the hundreds of historic homes that have been lovingly preserved and restored.

 The first home tour was organized in 1960.
 It cost $2 per person and featured eight homes you could tour in three hours on a single Saturday afternoon.
-It was a very different era for Key West, according to Jean Shannon, a board member of the OIRF.
+It was a very different era for Key West, according to Jean Shannon, a former board member of the OIRF.

 “The Old Island Restoration Foundation was organized by handful of people who were really disappointed with what was happening to the island,” she said.
 “It was happening all over the United States, and it was called progress.
 Beautiful historic structures were being torn down.